-This AD was prompted by a determination that more restrictive maintenance requirements and airworthiness limitations are necessary.
-We are issuing this AD to address reduced structural integrity of the airplane.
+This AD was prompted by a determination that new and more restrictive maintenance requirements and airworthiness limitations are necessary.
+We are issuing this AD to address, among other things, fatigue cracking and damage in principal structural elements; such fatigue cracking and damage could result in reduced structural integrity of the airplane.